-What Is a Vegan?
+What is a Vegan?

+A vegan is a person who does not eat any food that came from an animal.
 This includes meat, of course, but it also includes eggs, dairy products, and some other animal byproducts as well.
-So, to clarify, vegans do not eat any kind of meat (beef, chicken, fish, shrimp, hamburgers, etc.), any kind of dairy products (milk, cheese, butter, ice cream, etc.), or any foods containing these products, such as pepperoni pizza, plain cheese pizza, omelets, egg salad, etc. Keep in mind that this is different than a vegetarian, which is someone who avoids all animal meats, but will usually consume eggs and dairy products.
+So, to be more specific, vegans do not eat beef, chicken, fish, shellfish, or pork.
+Also eliminated from their diet is any kind of dairy product including milk, cheese, butter, ice cream, and yogurt.
+And because eggs come from chickens, they are forbidden as well.
+So any foods containing these products—from pizza to smoothies to cookies to omelets—are not part of a vegan diet.
+Keep in mind that a vegan is different than a vegetarian, who is someone who avoids all animal meats, but will usually consume eggs and dairy products.

-The word vegan is also used as an adjective to describe foods which are free from animal products and made entirely from plants, such as fruits, vegetables, beans, lentils, whole grains, and nuts and anything made from these foods, such as hummus, tofu, and meat substitutes.
+The word vegan is also used as an adjective to describe foods which are free from animal products and made entirely from plants, such as fruits, vegetables, beans, lentils, whole grains, and nuts, and anything made from these foods, such as hummus, tofu, and meat substitutes.

-What Is Butter?
+What is Butter?

-So What Is "Vegan Butter"?
+So What is "Vegan Butter"?

 Vegan butter is not actually butter.
 It is not made from milk, or cream, or any product coming from an animal.
-Usually, vegan butter is made using oil and other ingredients to create a product which looks, acts, and tastes like butter, but is not actually butter.
+Usually, vegan butter is made using oil and other plant-based ingredients to create a product which looks, acts, and tastes like butter, but is not actually butter.